vvarik/32drugs/README.md

 To quantify the growth (either rate or yield) one needs to substract the background from raw OD.
-There are two ways to do that: 1) using a readout from just the medium; 2) using the smallest value per well (across the time).
+There are two ways to do that: 1) using a readout from just the medium; 2) using the smallest value per well (i.e. OD in one of the first timepoints of a particular well).
 I prefer to use the former whenever possible.

 1. Add an `OD` variable to your dataframe for background subtracted OD.
     You need two things: 1) to `group` the data and 2) a way to point to